Bry50/Old-Smartphone-as-a-server/README.md

 You should have access to the normal home assistant log-in screen.

-## 6) Power supply
+## 6 Power supply

-- id: '1676545714070
 The Nexus5 power  is (mostly) controlled by a bq24192 chip.
 This section applies to devices with that chip but might provide usefull ideas for other devices.

 The PostmarketOS hasn't fully implemented power management.
-However,  as the Nexus will have a permanent USB adapter power supply, conserving battery charge is not the problem; but we need to not overcharge the battery.
+However,  as a server, the Nexus5 will have a permanent USB adapter power supply, conserving battery charge is not the problem; but we need to not overcharge the battery.

 In this section, we will create a script that changes some battery related file permissions so that we can actually control (and even disconnect) the battery using Home Assistant (Hass).